ritika-s/NYC-Taxi-Data-Project/README.md

 Is there a patterns in Revenue made by Vendor throughout the year?

-Please find the Visualisations, HIVE queries, MapReduce python scripts in the respective folders.
+Please find the Visualisations, HIVE queries, MapReduce python scripts in the ViznScripts folder